 (a) in the case of an election in a district, within the district at a place appointed by the returning officer, unless the Electoral Commissioner decides that the declaration is to be made at a place outside the district; or

-(b) in the case of an election in a region, at a place appointed by the Electoral Commissioner.
+(b) in the case of a Council election, at a place appointed by the Electoral Commissioner.

-(2) A statement under subsection (1)(b) is not required if the election in the region or district has wholly failed or the returning officer has given the Electoral Commissioner a notification under section 145(3).
+(2) A statement under subsection (1)(b) is not required if the election has wholly failed or the returning officer has given the Electoral Commissioner a notification under section 145(3).

-(3) In the case of a general election for the Council, when all the statements required under subsection (1)(b) have been received the Electoral Commissioner is to certify on the writ, in respect of each region —

-(a) the names of the candidates elected; and

-(b) the day on which the result of the election was declared.
+[(3) deleted]

-(4) In the case of any other election in a region, when the statement required under subsection (1)(b) has been received the Electoral Commissioner is to certify on the writ —
+(4) In the case of a Council election, when the statement required under subsection (1)(b) has been received the Electoral Commissioner is to certify on the writ —

 (a) the name of the candidate, or names of the candidates, elected; and

 (b) the day on which the result of the election was declared.

 (5) In the case of a general election for the Assembly, when all, or all except not more than 5, of the statements required under subsection (1)(b) have been received the Electoral Commissioner is to certify on the writ, in respect of each district for which a statement has been received —

 (a) the name of the candidate elected; and

 (b) the day on which the result of the election was declared.

 (6) In the case of any other election in a district, when the statement required under subsection (1)(b) has been received the Electoral Commissioner is to certify on the writ —

 (a) the name of the candidate elected; and

 (b) the day on which the result of the election was declared.

-(7) A certificate under subsection (3), (4), (5) or (6) is to be signed and dated by the Electoral Commissioner.
+(7) A certificate under subsection (4), (5) or (6) is to be signed and dated by the Electoral Commissioner.

 (8) The writ is to be regarded as having been returned on the date of the certificate.